sunnypritchard/dice-roller/README.md

 # Dice Roller

-A simple command-line dice rolling game for two players or more players.
+A simple command-line dice rolling game for two or more players.
 Each player takes turns to roll two dice, and the player with the higher total score wins.
 Players can also choose to quit the game at any time.

 <div align="center">
 	<img src="image.png" alt="Dice Roller Screenshot" />